Phemelo-R/BioScape-Analysis/README.md

 ## Reproducibility and Outputs

-Output files (maps, tables, derived rasters) are intentionally excluded from version control.
+Output files (maps, tables, derived rasters) are intentionally excluded from the repository.
 The expectation is that users will reproduce outputs locally by running the provided code against the original datasets.
-This keeps the repository lightweight while preserving full analytical transparency.
+This keeps the repository lightweight while also preserving full analytical transparency.

-All code is written to favour clarity over compression, with intermediate steps retained to make the reasoning explicit.

 ---